-tax could guarantee that the zero bound would never be a problem for monetary policy.
+Such considerations notwithstanding, the case for the carry tax solution to the zero bound problem is a compelling one for a number of reasons.
+First, an occasional imposition of the carry tax could guarantee that the zero bound would never be a problem for monetary policy.
 The permanent inflation tax could not guarantee that, unless inflation was targeted at a relatively high and costly rate.
 Second, varying the carry tax would enable interest rate policy to be made exactly as it is today.
 Third, long bond rates could be made to move closer to or below zero.
-Fourth, the carry tax would allow a central bank to deal directly with deflation expectations by making nominal interest rates negative.28 Fifth, ongoing progress in payments technology is reducing the cost of putting systems in place to impose a carry tax.
-Sixth, systems to impose a carry tax could be utilized to pay interest on bank reserves and currency when nominal interest rates exceed zero, reducing the distortions that arise in that case.
+Fourth, the carry tax would allow a central bank to deal directly with deflation expectations by making nominal interest rates negative.
+Fifth, ongoing progress in payments technology is reducing the cost of putting systems in place to impose a carry tax.
+Sixth, systems to impose a carry tax could be introduced to pay interest on bank reserves and currency when nominal interest rates exceed zero, reducing the distortions that arise in that case.

-3. Open Market Operations and Monetary Transfers
+4. Open Market Operations and Monetary Transfers

-In section 2 I considered lowering the floor on nominal interest rates by imposing a carry tax on money.
+In Section 3 I considered lowering the floor on nominal interest rates by imposing a carry tax on money.
 In this section I explore the power of open market purchases and monetary transfers to stimulate the economy when nominal interest rates are at the zero (or lower) bound given by the cost of carry on money.
 The quantitative and carry tax policies could complement each other.
 Temporarily negative real interest rates are a powerful stimulant to spending, but they are costly for people holding liquid assets and for those heavily dependent on interest income.
 Quantitative policy could stimulate spending even if the nominal interest rate were fixed at the cost-of-carry floor.
 A central bank should pursue quantitative policy at the zero bound to make sure that a contraction of monetary assets in the economy or an excess demand for money does not cause or contribute to an economic downturn, or prevent a recovery.

-Ordinarily open market operations support a central bank's interest rate policy by accommodating the demand for money at the opportunity cost given by the spread between the interest rate instrument and the zero cost of carry on reserves and currency.
-29 In effect, open market operations support the opportunity cost spread; they do not determine the level of interest rates.
-For a constant spread maintained by open market operations, we could just as well imagine that a carry tax (or carry interest) could be varied to manage the level of interest rates.
-30
+Ordinarily open market operations support a central bank's interest rate policy by accommodating the demand for money at the opportunity cost given by the spread between the interest rate instrument and the zero cost of carry on reserves and currency.29 In effect, open market operations support the opportunity cost spread; they do not determine the level of interest rates.
+For a constant spread maintained by open market operations, we could just as well imagine that a carry tax (or carry interest) could be varied to manage the level of interest rates.30

 When nominal rates are pressed against the cost-of-carry floor, whether that cost is zero or not, open market purchases become an independent policy instrument free to pursue targets for the monetary base or broader monetary aggregates.
-When such is the case, a central bank can
+When such is the case, a central bank can use the carry tax to manage interest rate policy and open market operations to manage quantitative monetary policy.31